 Creative professionals/individual artists; Entities registered with the Malta Business Registry (including companies, partnerships, foundations and organisations/associations); Groups, collectives and consortia; Registered cooperatives; Voluntary organisations enrolled with the Commissioner for Voluntary Organisations.

-The deadline to apply is Wednesday 23 February 2022 at noon.
+The deadline to apply is Tuesday 31 May 2022 at noon.
 Late application cannot be accepted.

 Applicants are required to register a new profile as from January 2021.

 “Dak gay... miskin”.
 An often-used Maltese phrase that sums up the naivety, lack of questioning, and the sense of (at times unintentional) intolerance projected on the LGBTQI+ community.
 This is the starting point.
 Il-Programm tal-Miskin will deliver a programme of events across Malta and Gozo which will act as a catalyst for the shifting landscape of LGBTQ+ representation and acceptance in our country.
 A tour of a new musical, new writing, networking and outreach workshops will celebrate the Maltese queer story.
 The programme activities will come to compliment, support and expand the imprint of a new original Maltese musical under the title of “It-Teatru tal-Miskin”.
 The beneficiary intends to enrich the artistic excellence of all creatives involved, while expanding on the social relevance that the project can leave upon the communities that will get to experience the work.

 Amount awarded: €28,000